Cross-platform and convergent media bring new possibilities for presenting data on TV.

-ObstructionWith wall-mounted displays, newscasters are extremely likely to obscure the screen as they attempt to write and draw on the surface.
+ObstructionWith wall-mounted displays, newscasters can obscure the screen as they attempt to write and draw on the surface.

-CollaborationWith only one horizontal degree of motion, the current system can only handle up to one or two simultaneous participants without running out of physical space.
+CollaborationSide-mounted systems handle up to one or two simultaneous participants before running out of physical space.

-The SetupOur current implementation for the tabletop features multiple viewpoints (e.g. affliation by political party) presented using a tangible tabletop broadcast anchor desk, assuming multiple camera angles, two or more discussants, multiple displays, and issues-based polling/reporting using mobile phones.
+The SetupOur current implementation features multiple viewpoints (e.g. affiliation by political party) presented on multi-touch broadcast anchor desk, assuming multiple camera angles, two or more discussants, multiple displays, and issues-based polling/reporting using mobile phones.

 Rich PlatformOn the tabletop, we are able to provide a framework that allows interactions to to take advantage of changes in size, shape, color, movement, location, and touch.